vishva1710/customer_churn/README.md

 Project Workflow:

-1. Data Preprocessing:
+1.Data Preprocessing:
 Drop unnecessary columns:
 Rownumber,Customerid,Surname.

-Check for null values:
+2.Check for null values:
 No missing values were found across all columns (CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary, Exited).

-Check for duplicate rows:
+3.Check for duplicate rows:

-Encoding categorical features:
+4.Encoding categorical features:
 Geography was one-hot encoded using pd.get_dummies(), creating Geography_Germany and Geography_Spain columns (France is the reference category).

 Gender was label encoded (Male = 1, Female = 0 or similar mapping).

 After preprocessing, the dataset contains 12 columns and 10,000 rows, all non-null, with numeric dtypes.

-2.Exploratory Data Analysis (EDA):
+5.Exploratory Data Analysis (EDA):
 Gender distribution:
 Male: 5,457,
 Female: 4,543.

 A pie chart was plotted to visualize the male vs. female ratio.

-Distribution checks:
+6.Distribution checks:
 Histograms were plotted for numerical columns: CreditScore, Age, Tenure, Balance, NumOfProducts, EstimatedSalary.

 CreditScore distribution is approximately normal with a slight skew.
 Age distribution is slightly right-skewed with outliers detected in a boxplot (values above ~60-65).
 Outliers in Age were not removed since tree-based models are robust to them.

-Scatter plot (Age vs Balance):
+7.Scatter plot (Age vs Balance):

 Used to visualize the relationship between Age and Balance, colored by the Exited label.
 Churned customers (orange) tend to cluster at higher ages.

-Correlation heatmap:
+8.Correlation heatmap:
 A heatmap was generated to check feature correlations.
 Notable observations:

-Age has a moderate positive correlation with Exited (~0.29), Balance has some correlation with Exited, NumOfProducts shows a moderate negative correlation with Balance (~-0.3).
+Age has a moderate positive correlation with Exited (0.29), Balance has some correlation with Exited, NumOfProducts shows a moderate negative correlation with Balance (-0.3).

-Churn distribution:
+9.Churn distribution:
 A count plot confirmed the class imbalance — approximately 8,000 customers stayed vs. ~2,000 who churned.

-3.Segregating Features and Target:
+10.Segregating Features and Target:

-4.Train-Test Split-80:20
+11.Train-Test Split-80:20

-5. Handling Class Imbalance with SMOTE:
+12.Handling Class Imbalance with SMOTE:
 Since the dataset is imbalanced (80% stayed, 20% churned), SMOTE (Synthetic Minority Oversampling Technique) was applied to the training set to balance the classes.

 Before SMOTE: 6,370 (stayed) vs 1,630 (churned),
 After SMOTE: 6,370 vs 6,370 — perfectly balanced.

-6. Feature Scaling:
+13.Feature Scaling:
 Standard scaling was applied for Logistic Regression, The scaler was saved using pickle for use during prediction on new data.

-7. Model Training and Evaluation:
+14.Model Training and Evaluation:
 Baseline Model — Logistic Regression.

-Comparing Multiple Algorithms:
+15.Comparing Multiple Algorithms:
 Three models were trained and compared:
 Model--Decision Tree:
 Train Accuracy--0.7892,